 Programming language constructs are presented, with emphasis on the run-time behavior of programs.
 Topics include language definition, data types and structures, and run-time considerations.

-Prerequisite: CSCI 212 or CSCI 315.
+Prerequisite: CSCI 212 or CSCI 212W or CSCI 315.

 Offered: Fall (even years), Spring.